mpsilfve/gradation/LSTM_hidden_states/README.md

 ## Heatmaps for various states

 ### 256 (highest activation for t gradation, also high activation for k and t)

+Almost looks like the activation might be positive when we have weak -> strong grade as in tarjotin -> tarjottimen and negative when we've got strong -> weak grade as in monumentti -> monumentin.

 Gradation            | No gradation :-------------------------:|:-------------------------:
 ![](heatmaps/256_grad.png) |  ![](heatmaps/256_non_grad.png)